Developer Release v0.1 Biome framework is now open source. View Documentation →

 4. Conclusion

-However, the software layer is robust.
-By using physics-based code like DTDSS, we can take whatever compliant hardware is available (like the AHT20) and "upcycle" it into a precision instrument.
+The software layer, however, proves considerably more resilient.
+By applying physics-based algorithms like DTDSS, we can take whatever compliant hardware is currently available, such as the AHT20, and transform it into a capable precision instrument.

 References